 To involve the shop’s customers in the development of the new interior.
 It’s not difficult at all to involve your target audience at all.
 Just start with a small survey amongst customers to find out what they like, what they miss and what they would like to see again.
 Besides this, shop owners sometimes forget to communicate the opening of their new shop.
 Use this in your communication.
 CELEBRATE your new shop!

 Without a doubt: Presenting the design!
 Each time I find it super exciting to reveal the interior we have designed.
 The happy faces of the shop owners when they see the design for the first time is priceless.
 That’s what makes me love this job so much.

 That must be Oxener.
 We recently created a new interior for this shoe store.
 The appearance and size of that store make me proud.
 And when the owner of the shop tells you at the opening that he enjoyed working together with you, well.. that’s the best compliment you can get.

 Looking for a new interior concept for your shop?
 Let us know!
-Dave can't wait to meet you.
+Wouter can't wait to meet you.